KarolinaGroszewska/student-grade-api/README.md

   "grades": [{ "subject": "string", "score": 0-100 }]
 }
 ```
+- PUT requests append grades if grades are included.
-- PUT requests overwrite the full grades array; to add a single class, modify the route accordingly.
+- PATCH requests are available to add grades without modifying the rest of the student data.
+- Always provide grades as an array of objects with subject (string) and score (number 0–100).

 ## Curl Commands